erizov/Professor/semester_4/lecture_15_testing_patterns/mocking/README.md

 ### Application

 5. Can you implement Mocking from memory without looking at the code?
-6. What real-world problem could you solve using Mocking?
+6. What real-world problem could youaddresse using Mocking?

 ### Debugging

 7. What are the most common mistakes when implementing Mocking?
 8. How would you test your Mocking implementation?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

 ## Algorithm Visualization